 Klairs recommend using the product within 12 months of opening.
 It has a shelf life of three years.
 I received mine a few months after manufacturer from Wishtrend ensuring it is fresh.

-The presentation of the cleansing oil is sleek, elegant and somewhat innovative.
+The presentation of the cleansing oil is sleek and elegant.
 A tinted bottle protects it from premature degradation by minimizing light exposure.
 The labeling is simple and sophisticated and the pump action is quite standard for such a product.
 The addition of a removable clip around the neck of the bottle is fantastic, as when applied, it prevents the oil from being accidentally dispensed.
 Cleansing balms are often preferred for portability but this simple clip makes the oil far more travel friendly and unlikely to spill in transit.

 The Klairs Deep Black Cleansing Oil comes out clear and is quite lightweight.
 You only need 2-3 pumps to clean your entire face, the final amount dependent on how much makeup you might be removing.
 As with most oil cleansers, there is plenty of slip making it easy to spread around the face.
 The product directions suggest applying it top down, starting with your forehead then moving to your nose and finally cheeks.
 I don’t understand why the order is important.